 A unionized worker can use the grievance/arbitration process in his/her collective agreement to make an unlawful reprisal complaint under section 50 of the OHSA.

 Alternatively, a unionized worker can choose to bypass the collective agreement grievance procedure and bring an unlawful reprisal application directly before the OLRB, with or without involving his/her union.
 In that case, as the claim would proceed before the OLRB instead of an arbitrator, the OEA can represent you if you have fewer than 50 workers.

-How an MOL inspector initiates a section 50 referral
+How an MLITSD inspector initiates a section 50 referral

 How a section 50 application or referral is filed with the OLRB

 If a worker is starting the process, he/she must complete Form A-53 – “Application under Section 50 of the Act (Unlawful Reprisal),” and include a thorough description of the facts supporting his/her unlawful reprisal claim.
 Before filing the completed application with the OLRB, the worker must first deliver an “Application Package” to the employer, and to any other party identified in the application who could be affected by the allegation, i.e., the union, a co-worker, etc. The Application Package includes,

 - a completed copy of the worker’s application, Form A-53 – “Application under Section 50 of the Act (Unlawful Reprisal)”

 - a blank copy of the employer response form, Form A-54 – “Response/Intervention – Application under Section 50 of the Act (Unlawful Reprisal)”

 - a completed copy of the notice to the responding party, Form C-26 – “Notice to Responding Party and/or Affected Party of Application or Referral under Section 50 of the Act (Unlawful Reprisal),” and